Introduction: DIY Aquarium Controller

 You have to make connectors to which you can easily connect the LED strips.
 To do this you need pins and 2 wire connector like on 3rd image.
 Screw longer part of the pin to each connector.
 Make as many connectors as you need to connect your LED strips.
 I needed 3 - one for each strip.

 Plan where you will solder the parts (you can look at image 4).
-I use buzzer to alarm when temperature drops to low or rise to high, but you don't have to use it.
-Remember, that 10k ohm resistor is between GND and Arduino PWM port which control the MOSFET, 1k ohm resistor is between the Arduino PWM port which control the MOSFET and MOSFET gate and 4.7k ohm resistor is between the Arduino port which reads temperature from sensors and +5V.
+I use a buzzer to alarm when the temperature drops too low or rise too high, but you don't have to use it.
+Remember, that 10k ohm resistor is between GND and Arduino PWM port which control the MOSFET, 1k ohm resistor is between the Arduino PWM port which controls the MOSFET and MOSFET gate and 4.7k ohm resistor is between the Arduino port which reads the temperature from sensors and +5V.
 Try to put pins as close as possible to the proper Arduino ports.

 I didn't use the water level sensor, but if you want, you can use it.